 Select the models you want to run using dbt selection syntax

-The lightdash dbt run command supports dbt model selection syntax to generate .yml files for a group of models.
+The lightdash dbt run command supports dbt model selection syntax to generate YAML files for a group of models.
 This means you can use tags or other model selection syntax to specify which models you want to generate dimensions for in your dbt project.

 lightdash dbt run -s tag:lightdash # all models with the lightdash tag